-DBT concepts inform our entire collaborative model at NowWhat, and we have created unique DBT curriculum for every age and stage (age 6 to adults, including adults with Intellectual Disabilities) that bring the skills and concepts to life in ways that are practical and effective at every stage of life.
+DBT concepts inform our entire collaborative model at NowWhat, and we have created unique DBT-based curriculum for every age and stage (age 6 to adults, including adults with Intellectual Disabilities) that bring the skills and concepts to life in ways that are practical and relevant at every stage of life.
 The resources and activities are fun and relatable, led by experienced MSWs and Behaviour Coaches.
 We take a customizable approach that includes 1:1 coaching, group sessions and parent/family coaching sessions to form a unique and comprehensive opportunity to learn these essential social, emotional and life skills in a positive and affirming environment.

 Why would we join?

-The benefits of DBT are lifelong.
+The benefits of DBT are lifelong!
 Feedback from parents and graduates includes:

 Leaders have time to really get to know participants over time so they can help them target specific personal challenges

 Children & youth are supported while they make and maintain friendships with each other throughout the course (making new friends is a common highlight for course graduates!)